Learn more about our Advertising Disclosure

 • Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
 You can set an official move date on the form and this way all of your mail will get properly forwarded to North Carolina.
 Get started here.

-• Moving insurance: Every state has their own requirements when it comes to insurance.
+• Moving insurance: Insurance requirements vary from state to state.
 Choose Released Value Protection for no-cost, minimal coverage from movers, with responsibility limited to 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 Things to do in North Carolina